athomasq/athomasq.github.io/threads/aliens.md

 In return we help them survive: we are the tools they use to compete with each other.

-In the past, corporations were dependent on specific humans: "owners" and "principals" and "talent".
+In the past, corporations were heavily dependent on specific humans: "owners" and "principals" and "talent".
 But they quickly evolved beyond that.

 They reprogrammed themselves with new "best practices" such as "eliminating key person risk" and "going public".
 No more reliance on specific individuals.